wix/Detox/docs/Guide.ParallelTestExecution.md

 #### Lock file
 Simulators/emulators run on a different process, outside of node, and require some sort of lock mechanism to make sure only one process controlls a simulator in a given time.
 Therefore, Detox 7.4.0 introduced `device.registry.state.lock`, a lock file controlled by Detox, that registers all in-use simulators.

-The lock file location is determined by the OS, and [defined here](https://github.com/wix/detox/blob/master/detox/src/utils/appdatapath.js).
+The default lock file location is determined by the OS, and [defined here](https://github.com/wix/detox/blob/master/detox/src/utils/appdatapath.js).

 **MacOS:** <br>
 `~/Library/Detox/device.registry.state.lock`<br>